oumaima-aarabe/Minishell/README.md

 # Minishell

 ## Introduction

 Welcome to Minishell, a simple Unix shell implementation written in C. Minishell provides a command-line interface for users to interact with the operating system, executing commands and managing processes.
+This project is part of the 42 curriculum, where we recoded our own bash-like shell.
+It is capable of parsing prompts, launching executables with arguments, and supporting a few built-in functions.

-42 project, recoding our own little bash.
-A program capable of parsing a prompt and launching executables with arguments, along with a few built-in functions.
+## Final Grade

-## Final grade : 101/125
+101/125

 ## Features

-- **Command Execution**: Minishell can execute external commands and display their output to the user.
+- **Command Execution**: Execute external commands and display their output.
-- **Input/Output Redirection**: Users can redirect command input and output using the `<`, `>`, and `>>` operators.
+- **Input/Output Redirection**: Redirect command input and output using the `<`, `>`, and `>>` operators.
-- **Heredoc**: Minishell supports heredoc, allowing users to specify a delimiter and input text until that delimiter is encountered.
+- **Heredoc**: Specify a delimiter and input text until the delimiter is encountered.
-- **Piping**: Minishell supports command piping, allowing users to chain multiple commands together using the `|` operator.
+- **Piping**: Chain multiple commands together using the `|` operator.
-- **Basic Environment Variables**: Users can set and access basic environment variables within Minishell.
+- **Basic Environment Variables**: Set and access basic environment variables.
-- **Signal Handling**: Minishell handles signals such as SIGINT (Ctrl+C) and SIGQUIT (Ctrl+\) to ensure proper termination of processes.
+- **Signal Handling**: Handle signals such as SIGINT (Ctrl+C) and SIGQUIT (Ctrl+\) for proper process termination.

 ## Getting Started

 ### Requirements

-To build and run Minishell on macOS, you need the following dependencies installed on your machine:
+To build and run Minishell on macOS, you need the following dependency:

 - **GNU Readline**: Provides the library for command-line editing.